Animals Native to Australia

 Bilby

 Bilbies are nocturnal marsupials known for their long ears and burrowing habits, which make them exceptional soil aerators.
-Once widespread, bilbies are now endangered due to habitat loss and predation by invasive species like foxes and cats.
+Once widespread, bilbies are now classified as a threatened species due to habitat loss and predation by invasive species like foxes and cats.
 Conservation programs such as captive breeding and fenced sanctuaries aim to restore their populations, ensuring these “ecosystem engineers” continue to thrive.

 A Bilby on a sandy soil in the desert